MKun1/Data-Explorer/README.md

 o	scikit-learn

 # Contributing
-Contributions are welcome!
+- Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 # Future Enhancements
-- Experiment with advanced architectures like ResNet, VGG, or EfficientNet.
+- Transform platform into a user Friendly GUI App (..underway)

 # License
-This project is licensed under the [MIT License](LICENSE).
+- This project is licensed under the [MIT License](LICENSE).